ruby-concurrency/concurrent-ruby/doc/future.md

 The constructor can also be given zero or more processing options.
 Currently the only supported options are those recognized by the [Dereferenceable](Dereferenceable) module.

 The `Future` class also includes the behavior of the Ruby standard library [Observable](http://ruby-doc.org/stdlib-2.0/libdoc/observer/rdoc/Observable.html) module, but does so in a thread-safe way.
 On fulfillment or rejection all observers will be notified according to the normal `Observable` behavior.
 The observer callback function will be called with three parameters: the `Time` of fulfillment/rejection, the final `value`, and the final `reason`.
 Observers added after fulfillment/rejection will still be notified as normal.
-The notification will occur on the global thread pool.
+The notification will occur on the same thread that processed the job.

 ### Examples